Azure-Samples/storage-dotnet-blob-tier-analysis-tool/README.md

 # Blob Tier Analysis Tool

-This tool analyzes the blobs in a storage account and recommends potential cost savings in storage costs if the blobs are moved from "Hot" or "Cool" tier to "Archive" tier.
+This tool analyzes blobs in a storage account and recommends potential cost savings when objects are moved between the "Hot", "Cool" and "Archive" tiers.

 ## Features

 This project framework provides the following features:

-* List blobs in a blob container/all blob containers in a storage account.
+* Lists blobs in a blob container / all containers in a storage account.
-* Matches blobs against user-defined criteria if they can be moved to "Archive" tier.
+* Matches blobs against user-defined criteria or analysis.
-* Recommends potential cost savings in monthly storage costs if blobs are moved from "Hot" or "Cool" tier to "Archive" tier.
+* Recommends potential savings in monthly storage costs when objects are moved between the "Hot", "Cool" and "Archive" tiers.
-* Changes access tier from "Hot"/"Cool" to "Archive" tier.
+* Changes access tier of analyzed blobs.

 ## Getting Started

+- Either follow the installation instructions below or find out more about the command line version by running \"BlobTierAnalysisTool.exe /?\"

 ### Prerequisites

 - .Net Framework 4.6
 - Azure Storage Client Library version 8.4+.